muratk5n/thirdwave/en/README.md

 ---

 Creating chaos in Ethiopia, Somalia..
-Freedom is great.
+Bring on freedom

 Nasdaq: "Somalia rejected.. what it called an 'illegal claim' by [UK's] Genel Energy GENL.L to oil exploration and exploitation rights